How to Install Carpet

 It's more difficult to hide the seams when you fit Berber carpet.
 This is why Berber carpet is available in wider widths (to minimize the number of seams required to fit the carpet).

 Carpet tile is an excellent type of carpet because it is fairly easy to install.
-Before you begin, keep in mind that you need to acclimate the carpet tile to the environment that you plan on installing it in.
+Before you begin installing carpet tile, keep in mind that you need to acclimate the carpet tile to the environment of the space.
 Carpet tiles can expand and contract depending on the temperature of the room.

 Therefore, you need to put the carpet tiles in the room in which they will be installed for approximately 24 hours before starting the installation process.
 Otherwise, you might run into problems with the carpet tiles expanding after they are already installed.